NTSC: NTSC 1953

-The original 1953 color NTSC specification, still part of the United States Code of Federal Regulations, defined the colorimetric values of the system as shown in the above table.

-Early color television receivers, such as the RCA CT-100, were faithful to this specification (which was based on prevailing motion picture standards), having a larger gamut than most of today's monitors.
-Their low-efficiency phosphors (notably in the Red) were weak and long-persistent, leaving trails after moving objects.
-Starting in the late 1950s, picture tube phosphors would sacrifice saturation for increased brightness; this deviation from the standard at both the receiver and broadcaster was the source of considerable color variation.
+The original 1953 color NTSC specification, still part of the United States Code of Federal Regulations, defined the colorimetric values of the system as shown in the table.
+Early color-television receivers, such as the RCA CT-100, were faithful to this specification (based on prevailing motion-picture standards) which had a larger gamut than most present-day monitors.
+Their low-efficiency phosphors (notably in red) were weak and persistent, leaving trails after moving objects.
+Beginning in the late 1950s, picture-tube phosphors sacrificed saturation for increased brightness; this deviation from the standard at receiver and broadcaster was the source of considerable color variation.

 SMPTE C

-To ensure more uniform color reproduction, some manufacturers incorporated color correction circuits into sets, that converted the received signal—encoded for the colorimetric values listed above—adjusting for the actual phosphor characteristics used within the monitor.
-Since such color correction can not be performed accurately on the nonlinear gamma corrected signals transmitted, the adjustment can only be approximated, introducing both hue and luminance errors for highly saturated colors.
+To ensure more uniform color reproduction, some manufacturers incorporated color-correction circuits into sets which converted the received signal—encoded for colorimetric values—and adjusted the monitor's phosphor characteristics.
+Since color cannot be accurately corrected on the nonlinear transmitted gamma corrected signals, the adjustment can only be approximated.

-Similarly at the broadcaster stage, in 1968–69 the Conrac Corp., working with RCA, defined a set of controlled phosphors for use in broadcast color picture video monitors.
-This specification survives today as the SMPTE C phosphor specification:

-As with home receivers, it was further recommended that studio monitors incorporate similar color correction circuits so that broadcasters would transmit pictures encoded for the original 1953 colorimetric values, in accordance with FCC standards.
+At the broadcaster stage, in 1968–69 the Conrac Corporation (working with RCA) defined a set of controlled phosphors for use in broadcast color video monitors.
+This specification survives as the SMPTE C phosphor specification.
+As with home receivers, it was recommended that studio monitors incorporate similar color-correction circuits so broadcasters would transmit pictures encoded for the original 1953 colorimetric values in accordance with FCC standards.

-In 1987, the Society of Motion Picture and Television Engineers (SMPTE) Committee on Television Technology, Working Group on Studio Monitor Colorimetry, adopted the SMPTE C (Conrac) phosphors for general use in Recommended Practice 145, prompting many manufacturers to modify their camera designs to directly encode for SMPTE C colorimetry without color correction, as approved in SMPTE standard 170M, "Composite Analog Video Signal – NTSC for Studio Applications" (1994).
-As a consequence, the ATSC digital television standard states that for 480i signals, SMPTE C colorimetry should be assumed unless colorimetric data is included in the transport stream.
+In 1987, the Society of Motion Picture and Television Engineers (SMPTE) Committee on Television Technology Working Group on Studio Monitor Colorimetry adopted the SMPTE C (Conrac) phosphors for general use in Recommended Practice 145; this prompted many manufacturers to modify their camera designs to encode for SMPTE C colorimetry without color correction as approved in SMPTE standard 170M, "Composite Analog Video Signal – NTSC for Studio Applications" (1994).
+The ATSC digital television standard states that for 480i signals, SMPTE C colorimetry should be assumed unless colorimetric data is included in the transport stream.

-Japanese NTSC never changed primaries and whitepoint to SMPTE C, continuing to use the 1953 NTSC primaries and whitepoint.
-Both the PAL and SECAM systems used the original 1953 NTSC colorimetry as well until 1970; unlike NTSC, however, the European Broadcasting Union (EBU) rejected color correction in receivers and studio monitors that year and instead explicitly called for all equipment to directly encode signals for the "EBU" colorimetric values.
+The Japanese NTSC never changed primaries and white point to SMPTE C, continuing to use the 1953 NTSC primaries and white point.
+The PAL and SECAM systems used the original 1953 NTSC colorimetry until 1970; unlike NTSC, the European Broadcasting Union (EBU) rejected color correction in receivers and studio monitors and called for all equipment to encode signals for EBU colorimetric values.